 “I’ve tried, successfully I think, so hard to right my wrongs and live the life of a good, caring compassionate and empathetic person.
 But I guess I just have too much bad karma in the bank or something.
 I don’t know anymore.
 I do keep praying Elizebeth, sometimes I pray so hard, but nobody is answering.
 Maybe it’s possible that some people just aren’t redeemable.”
 My father in law was convinced that he had cancer because of karma.
 It seems karma is such a commonplace word that it isn’t questioned anymore.
 If you do something wrong, karma will pay you back for what you’ve done.
 If you do enough right, then karma will reward you for your good deeds.
 Something bad has happened to you, so it must mean you did something in your past that makes you deserve it right?
 Wrong.
 I’m here to tell you, karma is a lie.

-Is karma really true?
+Is karma real?

 I remember way back in elementary school seeing yin-yang symbols and thinking they were so cool.
 Someone told me they were about balance.
 I don’t remember the first time I heard the word karma, seems like I heard it so much it just became a regular occurrence.
 And it seems so easy to believe, probably because it seems easy enough to master.
+I wondered, is karma really true?
 Who wouldn’t want to believe that if you do enough good that you’ll be “repaid” with good?
 I see a lot of people striving to do this.
 Karma has become a motivation for good deeds in their lives.

 But if karma is true, that must mean that there is something in the universe keeping checks and balances on all our actions right?
 And what in the universe decides how you’ll be repaid for your deeds?
 The more I think about it, it seems like a lot of work.
 When I look up the definition of karma, I see there isn’t a clear definition of it.
 Different religions have taken what they want to make of karma and made up their own definition.
 In America, I draw a conclusion that our deeds will define what life gives us.
 Right?
 If we do something wrong, wrong will come, if we do something right, right will come.